-The 19 September lift off was soon followed by the first human-manned tethered flight.
+The 19 September lift off was soon followed by the first human-manned tethered flight aboard a hot air balloon.
 It occurred on 15 October 1783 and was manned by Rozier, a manufacture manager named Jean-Baptiste Réveillon, and Giroud de Villette.
-It occurred at a country home that had been turned into a royal manufacture for wallpaper, known as Folie Titon.
+The lift off took place at a country home that had been turned into a royal manufacture for wallpaper, known as Folie Titon.
 The tethered flight was successful, but the King remained so nervous about what could happen if man ascended into the sky, he decreed only condemned criminals could be the first pilots to go untethered into the air.

-Despite the King’s decree, Rozier and a soldier named the Marquis François d’Arlandes, petitioned the King for the honor to be the first humans in an untethered balloon flight.
-Madame de Polignac, a favorite of Marie Antoinette’s, also sided with Rozier and d’Arlandes, and with her aid, the King had second thoughts and decided the honor of becoming the first persons to ascend into the sky in an untethered balloon should belong to someone other than criminals.
-Thus, the flight with Rozier and d’Arlandes was scheduled for 21 November 1783, and the balloon was to be the grandest balloon thus far created by the Montgolfier brothers:
+Despite the King’s decree, Rozier and a soldier named the Marquis François d’Arlandes, petitioned the King for the honor to be the first humans in an untethered hot air balloon.
+Madame de Polignac, a favorite of Marie Antoinette’s, also sided with Rozier and d’Arlandes, and with her aid, the King had second thoughts.
+He decided the honor of becoming the first persons to ascend into the sky in an untethered balloon should belong to someone other than criminals and thus, the flight with Rozier and d’Arlandes was scheduled for 21 November 1783.

 The 21st of November was not particularly the best day for a lift off.
 The sky was loaded with heavy clouds and there were irregular winds.
-However, the decision was made the balloon should ascend, and lift off from the garden of the Chateau de la Muette, located in the Bois de Boulogne.
+Nonetheless, the decision was made that the balloon should ascend and lift off from the garden of the Chateau de la Muette, located in the Bois de Boulogne.
 It was a momentous occasion, and onlookers included the King, Queen, and the coon-skin cap wearing American envoy, Benjamin Franklin.
-A newspaper provided the following description:
+The Hereford Journal provided details about the exciting event:

-The balloon was filled a second time and at 1:54 p.m. it rose from the château’s garden.
+The balloon was filled a second time and at 1:54pm it rose from the château’s garden again.
 The balloon rose quickly and at about 250 feet, the aeronauts shook their hats and saluted the spectators.
 As the balloon continued to rise, the aeronauts were soon too small to see, although the balloon could still be seen on the horizon.
-It eventually crossed the Seine and passed the Ecole Militaire, so that many Parisian could see it floating in the sky.
+It eventually crossed the Seine and many Parisian witnessed it floating in the sky.
 Moreover, it traveled slowly: The flight only lasted 25 minutes, went 5 1/2 miles to the southeast, and gained an altitude of about 3,000 feet.